goong-io/goong-map-react/docs/api-reference/static-map.md

 - default: `false`

-If `true`, let Mapbox manage its own render cycle.
+If `true`, let Goong manage its own render cycle.
 This is the behavior prior to v4.1.

-If `false`, force Mapbox canvas to redraw with DOM updates.
+If `false`, force Goong canvas to redraw with DOM updates.
 This will make the map synchronize better with other controls during prop-driven viewport changes.

 ##### `style` (Object)